NEXT.coin (NEXT) Trading Up 14.3% Over Last 7 Days

-NEXT.coin (CURRENCY:NEXT) traded up 23.9% against the US dollar during the 24 hour period ending at 20:00 PM Eastern on June 24th.
-One NEXT.coin coin can currently be purchased for $0.20 or 0.00000337 BTC on popular exchanges.
-NEXT.coin has a total market cap of $1.22 million and $77,002.00 worth of NEXT.coin was traded on exchanges in the last 24 hours.
-During the last week, NEXT.coin has traded up 14.3% against the US dollar.
+NEXT.coin (CURRENCY:NEXT) traded 23.9% higher against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on June 28th.
+One NEXT.coin coin can now be bought for $0.20 or 0.00000337 BTC on popular cryptocurrency exchanges.
+NEXT.coin has a market capitalization of $1.22 million and approximately $77,002.00 worth of NEXT.coin was traded on exchanges in the last 24 hours.
+During the last seven days, NEXT.coin has traded up 14.3% against the U.S. dollar.

 About NEXT.coin